Edgar L. Marston

 Edgar Lewis Marston (March 8, 1860 – September 23, 1935) was an American banker, industrialist and philanthropist.

-Early life
+Early life and education

 Marston was born on March 8, 1860, in Burlington in Des Moines County, Iowa.
 He was a son of Susan Hodson (née Carpenter) Marston and the Rev. Sylvester W. Marston, a prominent Baptist clergyman and educator who moved the family from Iowa to St. Louis, Missouri, in 1868 where he was secretary of the Baptist Home Missionary Society.
 Both of his parents were born in Newfield, Maine.

-He graduated from LeGrange College in LaGrange, Missouri, in 1878, followed by Washington University School of Law in 1881.
+He graduated from LeGrange College in 1878, followed by Washington University School of Law in 1881.

 Career

 After graduation from Law School, Marston practiced law in St. Louis for several years before moving to Texas where he was connected with the building of the oil industry in the United States.
 He joined his father-in-law's firm, Hunter, Evans & Co.
 In 1888, he helped organize the Texas Pacific Coal Company, which became the Texas Pacific Coal and Oil Company, and established his fortune.
 In Texas, he was credited with the founding several important oil developments, including the Ranger field (which became one of the leading oil producing fields in Texas) and the McClesky well which began flowing in October 1917.
 He also served as Chairman of the Executive Committee of the Clinchfield Coal Company and was a director of the Davis Coal and Coke Company.